TombolaAcademyFoo/NoughtsAndCrossesGameEngine/README.md

 Makes a move on the existing game - the client must have called newgame before this for it to work.

 ###Expected Body
+{"playerNumber": "*playerNumber*", "chosenSquare":"*chosenSquare*" }
+####playerNumber
+*playerNumber* is the number of the player making the move, must be either 1 or 2.
+####chosenSquare
+*chosenSquare* is the index of the square the player wants to play.
+Must be integer in the range 0-9 and unoccupied.

 ###Response
-The response is exactly the same as the newgame response.
+The valid response is exactly the same as the newgame response.

 ###Error responses